begginer-art/Cafe-Sales-Data-Cleaning-Exploratory-Data-Analysis/README.md

 **2. Which product category should the business prioritize?**

-Food is the highest value category per transaction, while Drinks is the highest frequency category. we have two different categories that are valuable for two different reasons: Food and Drinks.
+Food is the highest value category per transaction, while Drinks is the highest frequency category.

+We have two different categories that are valuable for two different reasons: Food and Drinks.

-it's worth noting that while the dessert category comes last in revenue it still has a huge impact on our total revenue (close to 29%), so we shouldn't disregard it completely as those supplementary sales are really vital to our business
+It's worth noting that while the dessert category comes last in revenue it still has a huge impact on our total revenue (close to 29%), so we shouldn't disregard it completely as those supplementary sales are really vital to our business

 * Food category is our main leader for revenue since it leads the revenue by (341.8M, 38.8%) due to its high average transaction order value (113606.51)

-* the drinks category on the other hand is the most frequent bought category and it leads all the categories in transaction count and quantity(3558 transactions, 8937 units, 36.95% of quantity)
+* The drinks category on the other hand is the most frequent bought category and it leads all the categories in transaction count and quantity(3558 transactions, 8937 units, 36.95% of quantity)

-* by AOV the food leads by a wide margin (113606.51 for food VS 83139.41 for dessert VS 79292.02 for drinks)
+* By AOV the food leads by a wide margin (113606.51 for food VS 83139.41 for dessert VS 79292.02 for drinks)

 **3. Which products are the revenue drivers and how concentrated is that revenue?**